 What You Should Know About Fruit and Weight Loss

-Eating fewer calories than your body uses is the key to weight loss.
+The key to weight loss is eating fewer calories than your body uses on a day to day basis.
 Therefore, there’s no need to be worried about what fruits make you gain weight.
 One single food doesn’t cause weight gain, but your overall eating pattern can.
 Fruits are naturally low in calories and can be great substitutes for higher-calorie foods.
 All fruits can fit into a healthy eating pattern, but it’s important to remember that some forms of fruit have more calories and added sugars than others.
 Eating fruits in their natural state will serve you better if weight loss is your goal.
-Aim to enjoy dried fruits, canned fruits in syrup, and fruit juices less often and focus primarily on whole fruits.
+Aim to enjoy dried fruits, canned fruits in syrup, and fruit juices less often and focus primarily on fresh fruits.
 Here’s a good example.
 For 100 calories, you could choose to snack on a quarter cup of raisins or one cup of grapes.
 You’re more likely to be satisfied with fresh grapes’ larger volume and water content than raisins.

 1. Grapefruit

 Often, weight loss seekers stock up on fresh grapefruit with the hope of fast fat burn.
 Although there’s no one cure-all food for weight loss, grapefruits are an excellent addition to a weight-loss diet.
-Chock-full of potassium, beta-carotene, and lycopene, grapefruits support healthy blood pressure and vision.One cup of grapefruit has only 96 calories and four grams of fiber, helping you stay full and satisfied.
+Chock-full of potassium, beta-carotene, and lycopene, the consumption of grapefruit supports healthy blood pressure and vision.One cup of grapefruit has only 96 calories and four grams of fiber, they have the most fiber compared to other citrus fruits.
 Their pinkish-red hues and juicy tart innards do not disappoint.
 Brighten up your green salad with chopped grapefruit segments.

 2. Apple